aleksnavratil/polish-for-normal-people/polish_textbook.md

 TODO: Absurd obsession with teaching numbers.
 Numbers in Polish are 1) really hard and 2) nearly totally useless and 3) tend to demoralize students because they're constantly being told that they're wrong.
 If you ever need a number you can type your phone and holding it up, or you can spell the number like a phone number.
 Perhaps you might need a few common dates, but you can memorize those in an hour and worry about general comprehension of numbers at the very end.

 TODO pluralizing nouns, overloading.
 It's not like english where if a word ends in S, it's probably plural, and if it doesn't, it's probably singular, barring some unusual Latinate exceptions such as "stadia" or "qualia" etc. In Polish, singular nouns can have a wide variety of endings, some of which are the same as plural nouns endings in other genders/declensions etc. So for example:

-This situation leads to absurd results, like when you've been studying Polish for 2 years, and you're still spending hours learning to correctly pluralize nouns.

 TODO: Agreement of Adjectives and verbs mostly does not take the same ending.
 In many romance languages, the transformations for e.g. feminizing an adjective and a noun are the same transformation.
 If you have "a delicious icecream" in Spanish, it is just "un delicioso helado."
 Note that both the adjective and the noun end in -o.
 Similarly, "a beautiful girl" in Spanish is "una hermosa chica."
 Again we see that all the words end in -a, regardless of whether they're an article, adjective, or noun.
 This doesn't sound like a big deal, but it turns out to be a lot harder in practice for new Polish students to remember all the different adjective-noun ending transformation pairs for all combinations of gender and declension, plus the inevitable (and fairly frequent) special cases.
-Needless to say, some of the trans

 TODO: Common words tend to be super-irregular.
 This is true in many languages, but more so in polish.
 Mezczyzna is gramatically female but semantically male etc. There are a bunch of these, think of some more examples.